Wedrix/watchtower/README.md

 ### Valid Return Types

 Kindly note that values returned from a resolver function must be resolvable by the library.
-This library is able to auto-resolve the following primitive php types: `null`, `int`, `bool`, `float,` `string`, and `array`.
+This library is able to auto-resolve the following primitive php types: `null`, `int`, `bool`, `float`, `string`, and `array`.
 Any other return type must have an associated scalar type definition to be resolvable by this library.
 Values representing user-defined object types must be returned as associative arrays.
 For collections, return a 0-indexed list.

 ## Resolving Abstract Types

-Use the utility functions `$node->type()`, `$node->isAbstractType()`, `$node->concreteFieldSelection()`, and `$node->abstractFieldSelection()` to determine what type you are resolving: whether it's an abstract type, and the concrete and abstract fields selected, respectively.
+Use the utility functions `$node->unwrappedType()`, `$node->isAbstract()`, `$node->concreteFieldsSelection()`, and `$node->abstractFieldsSelection()` to determine what type you are resolving: whether it's an abstract type, and the concrete and abstract fields selected, respectively.

 When resolving an abstract type, always add a `__typename` field to the result indicating the concrete type being resolved.
 For example: